-Project datasets for training tasks will be generally archived on the OPTIMAI collaborative platform, in order to make them available to all Consortium partners (still through restricted authentication process).
-In particular cases, especially for confidential or sensitive data, the responsible partners may store these data in their infrastructure.
+Project datasets for training tasks have been generally archived on the OPTIMAI collaborative platform, in order to make them available to all Consortium partners (still through restricted authentication process).
+In particular cases, especially for confidential or sensitive data, the responsible partners may have stored these data in their infrastructure.